 With the outrage of World Wide Web, it is safe to say that websites are our new library.
 From e-commerce, education, entertainment to promotional and information-based, we come across so many websites every day.
 But do you know who writes each and every page of the books we call websites?
 Yes, the web developers!
 A website is essentially built by web developers who write the source code to build a website.
 Go to any website and press Ctrl+U (for Windows) or Cmd+U (for Mac) to see what’s called the source code of a website.

 Web development broadly refers to the tasks associated with building, creating, and maintaining websites for hosting via intranet or the internet.
 It includes aspects such as web design, web publishing, web programming, and database management

-Let’s deep dive into the fascinating world of web development:
+Let’s deep dive into the fascinating world of web design and development:

 In addition to fluency in these languages, front-end developer needs to be familiar with frameworks like Bootstrap and AngularJS which ensure great-looking content no matter the device, and libraries like jQuery and LESS, which package code into a more useful, time-saving form.